linuxserver/docker-mods/README.md

 * WOL_API = IP of docker host
 * WOL_API_PORT= port wol_api is running on
 * WOL_WAIT= time in seconds to wait for host to wake
-* WOL_NATIVE_HOST = IP of NAT gateway with forwarded port for WoL
+* WOL_NATIVE_HOST = IP of NAT gateway with forwarded port for WoL *
 * WOL_NATIVE_PORT = External port on gateway for forwarding.
-Ensure that it is mapped to your target machine IP on port 9.
+Ensure that it is mapped to your target machine IP on port 9. *

+*Optional.
+Only applicable when not using the WoL docker service API and when waking from outside NAT is required.
+Omit, or leave blank otherwise.